How to get employee buy-in

 “We are an international electronics company.
 Our engineers design high tech machines.
 However, they hate the work that comes next: standardizing their inventions.
 Recently, we have hired some industrial engineers to work side by side with them.
 It turns out that these industrial engineers are having a hard time ‘selling’ their services to the inventors.
 We need a compelling story that will make the inventors see the value of their new collegues.”

 “We are an international technology company with approximately 75 million lines of code in our products.
 Over the years, a lot of technical debt has piled up in that code.
-We have recently designed a work format to clean up technical debt from the past and help prevent problems in the future.
+We have recently designed a work format to clean up technical debt and prevent problems in the future.
 We need a story to get buy in for this way of working from our thousands of software engineers and their managers.
 Simultaneously, we wish to teach people how to get maximum value from the new format.
 Because as with all tools, there is a right way to use it and there are wrong ways to use it.“

 “We are a public sector organization with 6,000 highly motivated employees.
-But due to the bureaucracy in our organisation, many of our people suffer from a condition psychologists call learned helplessness.
+Due to the bureaucracy in our organisation, many of our people suffer from a condition psychologists call learned helplessness.
 We have recently started a programme to reduce bureaucracy and empower our employees.
 How do we convince our people that we mean business and that empowerment is at all possible in our organization?”

 Most of our clients are from The Netherlands but increasingly, we are getting requests from abroad.
 Below is a showreel with some clips in English and in German.
 We will be happy to help you with whiteboard animations in other languages, too.